Motorcyclist dies in rear-end crash with pickup truck

 Police say 41-year-old Joe A. Mast, of Mattoon, crashed his black 1997 Honda Shadow motorcycle into the back of the pickup truck.

-The release says Mast was taken to an area hospital by helicopter, where he later died.
+The release says Mast was taken to Carle Foundation Hospital in Urbana by helicopter, where he later died.

 Officers say Akers and two passengers in his car were not hurt.